nguyenpham/FelicityEgtb/README.md

 Attempt 18: Create a test EPD file from all existent endgames.
 The test file will be used to verify the correctness of an EGTB later.

+Attempt 19: more compact for chess index space.
+For 5 men chess EGTB, the index space sank about 13%.
+The size becomes 7.5 GB, a 15.5% reduction (compared with the previous size of 8.88 GB).
+However, the time to generate is about 29% longer (22 hours vs 17 hours).
+We are still not clear yet why/where the speed was lost.

 Status
 ======